 In our analysis, we focus on the case of Brazil and rely on a new purpose-built geocoded, historical dataset of 5,505 municipalities, including a variety of racial demography, public goods, state capacity, and economic geography variables.
-Overall, we show that municipalities that had lower levels of tax revenues in 1920 have worse public services and larger shares of Afro-descendants in 2000.
-To illustrate one of the important channels through which past state capacity influenced the geographic distribution of racial groups, we exploit the location of quilombos (communities of runaway slaves).
-Mirroring the fact that runaway slaves had strong incentives to self-select away from areas of strong state presence, our results show that homogeneous communities of Afro-descendants were more likely to form in remote, inaccessible areas of the country.
-Moreover, because these hard-to-reach communities inherited weaker state apparatuses, they have been less capable of providing public services relative to their counterparts-despite currently displaying comparable levels of public spending.
+Overall, we show that municipalities that had a weaker state apparatus in 1920 have worse public services and larger shares of Afro-descendants in 2000.
+We then examine the relationship between the initial distribution of state presence and racial demographic change across municipalities throughout the 20th century.

+To illustrate one of the important channels through which past state capacity influenced the geographic distribution of racial groups, we utilize the location of quilombos (communities of runaway slaves).
+Mirroring the fact that fugitive enslaved persons had strong incentives to self-select away from areas of strong state presence, our results show that homogeneous communities of Afro-descendants were more likely to form in remote, inaccessible areas of the country.
+Moreover, because these hard-to-reach communities inherited weaker state apparatuses, they have been less capable of providing public services relative to their counterparts-despite displaying comparable levels of public spending in the present.

 As we demonstrate, local communities do not reach their current demographic structure and service provision levels abruptly-where localities are now depends critically on where they have been in the past.
 Our results thus cast doubt on the idea that Brazilian municipalities with larger shares of Afro-descendants have worse public outcomes due to intergroup coordination problems or other demographic mechanisms emphasized in the political economy literature.
-Rather, our results indicate that this association is likely the product of path-dependent processes of state development, in general, and the "negative" selection of Afro-descendants into remote areas as a response to slavery, in this particular case.
-Furthermore, these results show that the detrimental effects of slavery extend far beyond the localities that experienced it.

-More broadly, the findings in this paper challenge the idea that an exogenous shift in the ethnic composition of a given community would, in and of itself, significantly change public outcomes.
-Ethnic diversity and other demographic compositions may indeed correlate with a variety of important social and economic indicators, but once basic structural variables are considered, the alleged causal relationships between these indicators become less compelling.
-If the current demographic makeup of localities is the outcome of historical forces deeply rooted in the territorial reach of the state and if these same forces conditioned the ability of local governments to provide public goods, the causal relationship between these two variables cannot be identified without accounting for this consequential common antecedent factor.
+Rather, the findings in this paper indicate that this association is likely the product of path-dependent processes of state development, in general, and the "negative" selection of Afro-descendants into remote areas as a response to slavery, in this particular case.
+These results also show that the detrimental effects of slavery extend far beyond the localities that experienced it.
+More broadly, our findings challenge the idea that an exogenous shift in the ethnic composition of a given community would, in and of itself, significantly change public outcomes.
+Ethnic diversity and other demographic compositions may indeed correlate with a variety of important social and economic indicators, but once basic structural variables are considered, the alleged causal relationship between these indicators becomes less compelling.
+If the current demographic makeup of localities is the outcome of historical forces deeply rooted in the territorial reach of the state and if these same forces conditioned the ability of local governments to provide public goods or promote development, the causal relationship between these two sets of variables cannot be identified without accounting for this consequential common antecedent factor.